pythoninthegrass/python_template/CONTRIBUTING.md

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
+2. Install the [pre-commit hooks](markdown/precommit.md) and `.editorconfig` [extension](https://editorconfig.org/#download) to keep formatting and linting consistent across the repo's code base.
+3. Create a new `<name_of_topic>.md` under the `markdown` directory in place of a traditional `README.md`.
+Note the lowercase [snake_case](https://betterprogramming.pub/string-case-styles-camel-pascal-snake-and-kebab-case-981407998841) style formatting.
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+4. Update the `<name_of_topic>.md` with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
-The versioning scheme we use is [SemVer](http://semver.org/).
+5. Any relevant images should be stored in the top-level `img` directory and embedded within the `<name_of_topic>.md` document.
-4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+6. You may merge the Pull Request in once you have the sign-off of the repo maintainer.
+   If you do not have permission to do that, you may request the reviewer to merge it for you.

 ## Code of Conduct